-All UK employers have to comply with the law on preventing illegal working – not doing so means facing penalties and other repercussions that could seriously damage the reputation and success of your business.
-Here’s our guide for employers on carrying out right to work checks and preventing illegal working.
+All UK-based employers have to comply with the law on preventing illegal working.
+Failure to do so could result in criminal and civil penalties and could seriously damage your business reputation.
+Here’s our guide for employers on carrying out right-to-work checks and preventing illegal working.

 - The law on illegal working